Kelowna Condos for Sale: Find Your Perfect Fit in 2026

 $450K - $800K | 850-1,100 sqft

 The sweet spot.
 Most condo buyers land here.
 Enough space for couples, a home office, or hosting guests.
-The second bedroom adds flexibility without jumping to significantly higher prices.
+The second bedroom adds flexibility without jumping to much higher prices.
 Strong resale market.

 Best for: Couples, downsizers, remote workers, most buyers